This post contains affiliate links.

-- Pour in the split peas.
+- Next, pour in the split peas.

-- And the beans .
+- And then beans .

 - Add the tools and enjoy.

-- And the scoop for the beans.
+- Finally, add in the scoop for the beans.

 Merry Christmas, Mouse!
 (If You Give…) by Laura Numeroff is an adorable little Christmas counting book.
 Most of the praise should really be on Felicia Bond the illustrator because the pictures take the cake on this one.
-The book follows the mouse as he decorates the Christmas tree, 1 Star… 2 angels… etc… It’s a perfect to read and then count the ornaments on your own tree.
-After reading it my son and I found 4 bells, and 3 trains on our own tree.
+The book follows the mouse as he decorates the Christmas tree – 1 Star, 2 angels, etc… It’s a perfect to read and then count the ornaments on your own tree.
+After reading it my son and I found 4 bells and 3 trains on our own tree.

 A Small Christmas by Wong Herbert Yee is about as perfect a Christmas book as my son could ever read.
 My son is obsessed with firefighters.
 He rescues his baby sister all day long and the sound of sirens is pretty much a given day or night in our house.
 Fireman Small is a tiny firefighter that children immediately relate to because he is little.
 His heart is big though and so is his courage.
 In this installment, it’s not a fire he rushes to but Santa’s aid.
 Your child doesn’t need to be as nuts about firefighters as my son is to enjoy this sweet holiday book.